guzey/guzey.github.io1/_posts/2016-05-22-playing-with-identity.md

 **Abstract**: trope "[I'll move to a new city -- become a new person](http://garybasin.com/2015/12/28/routine-power-and-peril/)" is familiar; the fact that you can use it consistently, easily, and don't need to move cities is not.
 By using this insight you can gain a lot of agency.

+Alternatively, in this post I generalize the "go work at Starbucks because can't concentrate at home" thing.

 ## Bullshit test

 Before reading any further, you can test whether whatever I want to say in this post is total bullshit or not by doing this: